jenningstcj/Elm-Workshop/readme.md

         (field "velocity" float)
 ```

+There are other ways to decode JSON data, including options for handling dynamic data.
+In the case of dynamic data you'd want to use the `oneOf` function and provide a list of decoders.
+The compiler would then try each decoder in the list until one succeeded.

-The last step in this branch is to add in our FetchFail and FetchSucceed update message types to handle the response of our Http getLocation function.
-Go ahead and add the message types to our Msg type.
-An Http task returns the JSON on a FetchSucceed and an Http.Error type on FetchFail:
+The last step in this lesson is to add in our `LoadData` update message type to handle the response of our Http getLocation function.
+An Http call returns a `Result` type with an `error` option and a `value` option.
+This let's us use one update function for handling both successes and failures.

 ```
 type Msg